MichaelCurrin/dev-cheatsheets/cheatsheets/package_managers/project_packages/python_versions.md

 - Two levels (X.Y)
     ```
-    # Here we set a minimum minor vsn of 2.2 but the major version is locked.
+    # Here we set a minimum minor version of 2.2 but the major version is locked.

-    # Longer
+    # Longer format
     >= 2.2, == 2.*

     # Shorthand
     ~= 2.2
     ```
 - Three levels (X.Y.Z)
     ```
-    # Longer
+    # Longer format
     >= 1.4.5, == 1.4.*

     # Shorthand
     ~= 1.4.5
     ```